Easy Dill Pickle Recipe for Canning

 - Store the jars of pickles in a dark place.
 Once properly processed, they will keep at room temperature for up to 2 years.

-- Add full fresh dill heads into each jar for even more dill flavour.
+- Add full fresh dill heads into each jar for even more dill flavor.

 - An additional teaspoon of mustard seed, celery seed, or dill seed, or a bay leaf or two can also be added in with the pickling spice.